michelezaccagnini/NLS/README.md

 - shape: LFO waveform (interpolated)
 - phase: phase of LFOs
 - pw: duty cycle for rectangle wave

+NOTE: Rate CV input is scaled down by a factor 4: e.g. to get ONE additional rate point added to the kowb value the CV input should be 4 and the CV knob set to 1.

 ### XSeq2 - XSeq3: Outputs
 - triggers: LFO intersections